// total points

 | Total | 650 | 100% | ||

-The effective weight column shows how much each component actually matters.
-The final exam (200 points) and all homework combined (200 points) carry equal weight, even though the final is a single assignment.
-This means skipping two homework assignments (40 points) costs the same as losing 40 points on the final.
+The effective-weight column shows how much each component actually matters.
+The final exam (200 points) and all homework combined (200 points) carry equal weight, even though the final is one assignment.
+Skipping two homework assignments costs the same as losing 40 points on the final.

-If you want to use the weighted grade calculator instead, you can convert any point-based system to percentages.
-The formula is: Assignment Weight = Assignment Points / Total Course Points.
-In the example above, each homework is worth 20/650 = 3.08% of the total grade, and the final exam is worth 200/650 = 30.77%.
+If you prefer the weighted calculator, convert any point-based system with: Assignment Weight = Assignment Points / Total Course Points.
+In the example above, each homework is worth 20/650 = 3.08% of the grade.
+The final exam is worth 200/650 = 30.77%.

-Take any assignment's point value, divide by total course points, and multiply by 100 to get the percentage weight.
+Take any assignment point value, divide by total course points, multiply by 100.
 A 100-point midterm in a 650-point course: 100 / 650 x 100 = 15.4%.
-You can then enter this in the weighted grade calculator along with your midterm percentage score.
+Enter that in the weighted grade calculator with your midterm percentage score.

-If your professor offers 20 extra credit points on a 650-point course, the maximum possible score becomes 670/650 = 103.1%.
-Enter the extra credit points as additional earned points.
-For example, if you earned 18 points on a 20-point extra credit assignment, add a row with 18 earned out of 0 possible (since it is bonus).
-Or simply add 18 to any existing earned total.
+If your professor offers 20 extra credit points on a 650-point course, the maximum possible becomes 670/650 = 103.1%.
+Add the earned extra credit to any existing earned total or as its own row.

-If a professor cancels an assignment or changes point values mid-semester, update the points possible in the calculator to match the new syllabus.
-A cancelled 50-point quiz changes the total from 650 to 600 points, which means every remaining assignment now carries slightly more weight.
-Your existing percentage may change even if your earned points stay the same.
+If a professor cancels an assignment or changes point values, update the calculator to match the new total.
+A cancelled 50-point quiz drops the total from 650 to 600, which means every remaining assignment carries slightly more weight.